-Where necessary, local distribution within the rooms shall be via 100 x 50mm three-compartment dado trunking.
-Power sockets and fixing used on this trunking shall be of the range recommended for the trunking.
+In the Administration/General Office in large schools consideration may be given to providing local distribution within 100 x 50mm three-compartment dado trunking.
+Power socket outlets, data outlets and fixings used on this trunking shall be of the range recommended for the trunking.

-The trunking shall drop directly from the services void above or rise directly from the services ceiling below.
+The trunking shall drop directly from the services void above.